 Ans.
 Section 97 and 98 deals with procedure for obtaining advance ruling.
-Section 97 provides that the applicant desirous of obtaining advance ruling should make application to AAR in a prescribed form and manner.
-The format of the form and the detailed procedure for making application will be prescribed in the Rules.
+Section 97 provides that the applicant desirous of obtaining advance ruling should make application to AAR in the prescribed form.
+The format of the form and the detailed procedure for making application is prescribed in the CGST Rules.